MMarco94/compose-4-gtk/README.md

 This library provides a Kotlin Compose interface to interact with native Gtk4 and Adw (Libadwaita) components.

-Tl;dr: with this library you can declaratively and dynamically create UIs with the GTK and Adw frameworks.
+TL;DR: with this library, you can declaratively and dynamically create UIs with the GTK and Adw frameworks.

 **At this stage, this is only a proof of concept**